Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 An insulin pump can improve blood glucose control and quality of life with fewer hypoglycemic episodes than multiple injections.
-The pumps correct for the “dawn phenomenon” (sudden rise of blood glucose in the morning) and allow quick reductions for specific situations, such as exercise.
-Many different brands are available.
+The pumps correct for the "dawn phenomenon" (sudden rise of blood glucose in the morning) and allow quick reductions for specific situations, such as exercise.
+A number of different brands are available.

 Insulin pumps are more expensive than insulin shots and occasionally have some complications, such as blockage in the device or skin irritation at the infusion site.
 Despite early concerns, pumps do not appear to increase the risk of ketoacidosis.